 The eCTD format is mandatory to use for all submission types related to Marketing Authorisation for products within all EU procedures (i.e. Centralised, Decentralised and Mutual Recognition Procedures).
 In accordance with the eSubmission Roadmap, Mandatory eCTD format is also stepwise introduced for National Procedures.

-NeeS is a transition format towards the mandatory use of eCTD, and it is now applicable to national post-authorisation procedures only.
+NeeS has been used as a transitional format towards the mandatory use of eCTD and is now only accepted in some specific cases.